 For fourteen years, Mr. Jarrett served as a member of the Board of Trustees of the Institute.
 Following the death of Palmer C. Ricketts, Mr. Jarrett was named vice president, a position which carried with it the duties of acting president until the appointment of Dr. Hotchkiss.

-The appointment as vice president was made Dec.15, 1934, and continued until February, 1938, when Mr. Jarrett resigned because of ill health.
+The appointment as acting president was made Dec.15, 1934, and continued until February, 1938, when Mr. Jarrett resigned because of ill health.
 He consented, however, to remain as a trustee, an office which he held until his death.

 While acting president, he gave much attention to building maintenance, an interest which resulted in the renovation of every building on the campus.
 He also was a strong influence upon the faculty following an announced policy to continue the work and plans of Dr. Ricketts in constant up building of the Institute.